top of page

 Following the DASH Eating Plan

-Moderately active means that you do physical activity equal to walking about 1.5 to 3 miles a day at 3 to 4 miles per hour, plus light physical activity.
+• Moderately Active: You walk about 1.5 to 3 miles per day at a pace of 3 to 4 miles per hour, in addition to engaging in light daily activities.

 Daily Calorie Needs for Women